 Discover what shamanic cultures all around the world have in common.
-Learn about native Amazonian techniques of drinking ayahuasca for healing and spirituality.
+Learn about native Amazonian techniques of drinking ayahuasca for healing and consciousness expansion.

 Taught by world renowned anthropologist Glenn H. Shepard Jr. Ph.D., this course offers a profound journey into the often misunderstood realms of shamanic healing, culture and knowledge.